Periodic paths on the pentagon, double pentagon and golden L: Main results, introduction and background

 William Veech studied billiards in regular polygons, including the regular pentagon \cite{veech}.
 Curt McMullen characterized the L-shaped polygons that are lattice (Veech) surfaces; one such surface is the golden L, an example given in that paper \cite[Theorem 9.2 and Figure 4]{curt}.

 In \cite{DFT}, the first author, Dmitry Fuchs and Sergei Tabachnikov explored periodic directions on the double pentagon surface and pentagon billiard table, as we do here.
-There is significant overlap between that paper and the current paper, but we have a different emphasis.
+There is some overlap between that paper and the current paper, but we use different methods and have a different emphasis.
 In particular, in that paper the hyperbolic plane in the Poincar\'e model is used as the basis for all of the direction computations on the pentagon, and the results on periodic directions are given in these terms.
 By contrast, in the current paper we use translation surfaces, in particular the golden L, as the basis for our direction computations.
-Several of our results are the same $-$ our Theorem \ref{thm:saddles} characterizes periodic directions using a Farey-like tree based on the golden L, as does their Theorem 1 using the hyperbolic plane; their matrices $X_i$ in \S 2.2 are the same as our matrices $\sigma_i$ in Definition \ref{def:sigmas}; their generating transition diagrams in equation (1) and ``enhanced graphs'' in Figure 14 are the same as our transition diagrams (under a permutation on edge labels) in Lemma \ref{lem:dptd}; their Theorems 7 and 10 combine to give a result analogous to our Combinatorial Period Theorem \ref{thm:double}, but our methods for that Theorem are more direct.
+We obtain several of the same results, using new translation surface methods $-$ our Theorem \ref{thm:saddles} characterizes periodic directions using a Farey-like tree based on the golden L, as does their Theorem 1 using the hyperbolic plane; their matrices $X_i$ in \S 2.2 are the same as our matrices $\sigma_i$ in Definition \ref{def:sigmas}; their generating transition diagrams in equation (1) and ``enhanced graphs'' in Figure 14 are the same as our transition diagrams (under a permutation on edge labels) in Lemma \ref{lem:dptd}; their Theorems 7 and 10 combine to give a result analogous to our Combinatorial Period Theorem \ref{thm:double}, but our methods for that Theorem are more direct.